Chupzang Nunnery: 1960s–present

 Chupzang nunnery or Ani Gompa (Tibetan terminology used for Nunnery) was rebuilt as part of the rebuilding activity undertaken, after 1980, without interference from the Chinese.
 The monastery was rebuilt some time between 1985 and 1986, after it was destroyed during the cultural revolution.
 Chupzang is under the authority of the senior monk of the Sera Monastery.
 Eight Sera monks are said to visit the monastery to perform religious rites and to teach the nuns residing here.
 The nuns are all young (in teens and twenties) from nearby villages who stated their background as “Middle Peasants” conforming to the Chinese communist system.
 In 1988, there were reports of eighty nuns residing here including a few older nuns (who were here even prior to Cultural Revolution of 1959).
 Admission of nuns to the monastery was approved by the Lama of Sera Monastery, provided there was accommodation in the nunnery.

 However, the nuns were not officially registered in the nunnery as they had to retain their original ration cards issued in their villages.
 As the government did not provide any funds for the nunnery the sustainability of nuns residing here was through family support and donations.
 The nunnery now does not have a democratically elected management committee but a local political leader of 'xiang' is responsible for the monastery and he is said to visit the nunnery very rarely – once or twice a year.

-Nuns from this monastery were involved in staging protests against the government during the period of protest from several monasteries from 1988–89 in Tibet.
+Nuns from this monastery were involved in staging protests against the government during the period of protest from several monasteries from 1988 to 1989 in Tibet.
 Nuns were arrested and released from jail a few months later.